How to make a boxplot in R

 And that’s it!
 Now we have a good-looking boxplot.
 In this tutorial I went over what the different parts of a boxplot mean, as well as how to modify the axes, the boxes and whiskers, and the orientation of the plot.

 I hope you enjoyed this post!
-If you liked this and want learn more, you can check out my full course on the complete basics of R for ecology right here or by clicking the link below.
+If you liked this and want learn more, you can check out my full course on the complete basics of R for ecology right here or my course on data visualization with R (for ecologists) by clicking the link below.

 Also be sure to check out R-bloggers for other great tutorials on learning R